iangilman/interchange/README.md

 * Watch for window size events and resize/reposition accordingly
 * Add google analytics or some such for tracking
 * Support Vdio for both in and out
+* auto-show which sites have sources and destinations on the info page, based on the data in the script

 ## Widget

 * Have it be a link to an interchange page with the proper search, so it'll work in RSS feeds.
 Then override via JavaScript if possible for popup.
+* live preview on creation page

 ## Old